-A rack’s load rating is a measurement of its weight capacity; thus, racks with higher load ratings will be able to handle heavier loads.
+A rack’s load rating refers to its rack weight capacity measurements; thus, racks with higher load ratings will be able to handle heavier loads.
 Each rack will generally come with a static and dynamic load rating.
 Static load rating measures the racks weight capacity when it is installed, while dynamic load rating measures its weight capacity when it is being rolled on its casters.

 Why do load ratings matter?